Plenty of misunderstanding still exists about attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).

 Autism and Creativity

-It has often been assumed that people with autism are less creative than people without.
+It has often been assumed that autistic people are less creative than non-autistic people.
 However, more understanding of how the autistic mind works is debunking this myth.
-People with autism can have original, unique ideas.
+Autistic people can have original, unique ideas.

-For example, when asked to provide a list of alternate uses for a pen, a person with autism may come up with fewer responses, but more of those responses will be unique.
+For example, when asked to provide a list of alternate uses for a pen, an autistic person may come up with fewer responses, but more of those responses will be unique.

-People with autism are often viewed as less creative because they tend to be less imaginative.
-Their solutions are likely to be based in reality over fantasy, unlike children with ADHD, who tend to also be highly imaginative.
+Autistic people are often viewed as less creative because they tend to be less imaginative.
+Their solutions are likely to be based on reality over fantasy, unlike children with ADHD, who tend to also be highly imaginative.

 However, developing unique responses is still a key to creative reasoning, and any nontraditional way of thinking lends itself to creative solutions.

-With a push toward standardization and “correct” answers, sometimes kids (and adults) with ADHD or autism can be overlooked.
+With a push toward standardization and “correct” answers, sometimes autistic kids (and adults) or those with ADHD can be overlooked.
 They have a unique way of taking in information and understanding patterns that leads to highly creative approaches.

-You don’t outgrow ADHD or autism: Find ways to manage the challenges while enjoying the gifts.
-Learn more at the UPMC Behavioral and Mental Health Services website.
+You don’t outgrow ADHD or autism, they are both lifelong neurocognitive conditions: Find ways to manage the challenges while enjoying the gifts.